Here’s what it is, and why it can be helpful.

 You’ll also be shown some photos, where you’ll guess (or rather perceive) how someone is feeling in them — granted you won’t be given any context for these photos, but it’s meant to be an exercise in how well you read body language and expressions.
 You’ll also compare emotions to colors and light, which seems silly, but it has to do with how those things can create emotional responses (e.g. yellow may be associated with happiness, blue with sadness, etc.).

-After taking the test, you’ll be given a score from 50-150 (50 meaning you’re essentially emotionless and 150 meaning you’re an emotional super genius).
+After taking the test, you’ll be given a score from 50-150 (50 meaning you’re essentially emotionless, and 150 meaning you’re an emotional super genius).
 Most people score around 100, so they have a pretty decent understanding of their own emotions and can read those around them somewhat easily.

-Is this actually legit?
+Is this actually accurate?

 While the score supposedly ranks you on how emotionally intelligent and empathetic you are, do take the results with a grain of salt.
 Chances are a non-sentient computer is not going to be able to really tell you how well you do or do not register real-life emotions.
 But, you can use the score as a general framework to see if you have any areas of improvement.